Healthy Paws Pet Insurance Review: Is It Worth It?

 |Claim Submission Process||Can submit photos of vet invoice online or fill out an online claim form||Must fill out an online claim form and mail it to the company|

 |Max Age of Pet Enrollment||14||10|

-As this chart shows, both insurance providers offer a variety of plans at different price points.
+Both insurance providers offer a variety of plans at different price points.
 In each case, you can go to any vet or animal health service you want and submit a claim to the company after paying off the balance yourself.